apache/spark/docs/mllib-linear-methods.md

 testing then start the job.
 Printing predictions alongside true labels lets us easily see the result.

-Finally we can save text files with data to the training or testing folders.
+Finally, we can save text files with data to the training or testing folders.
 Each line should be a data point formatted as `(y,[x1,x2,x3])` where `y` is the label and `x1,x2,x3` are the features.
 Anytime a text file is placed in `args(0)` the model will update.
 Anytime a text file is placed in `args(1)` you will see predictions.